What Is EMDR?

 How Can EMDR Help Treat Addiction?

 The use of EMDR in addiction treatment results in the fact that a lot of addiction is tied to a past trauma.
-The belief is by treating this trauma, the person suffering from addiction will have less of a compulsion towards substances. there are 8 phases of treatment.
-Phase 1 includes identifying emotional distress; phase 2 consists of imagery and more stress reduction techniques; phases 3 though 6 has the patient identify negative self beliefs, vivid visuals and related emotions; phases 7 and 8, the patient seeks self calming techniques and the therapist examines the patients progress.
+The belief is by treating this trauma, the person suffering from addiction will have less of a compulsion towards substances.
+There are 8 phases of treatment.
+Phase 1 includes identifying emotional distress; phase 2 consists of imagery and more stress reduction techniques; phases 3 though 6 have the patient identify negative self beliefs, vivid visuals and related emotions; in phases 7 and 8, the patient seeks self-calming techniques and the therapist examines the patients progress.

 Therapists using EMDR therapy approach a patient’s addiction from a trauma-informed perspective.
 This allows them to examine each case as an individual and look at the root cause and contributing factors to each person’s addiction.
 Because of this, EMDR is able to play a central role in addiction treatment.
 Many people who suffer from substance use disorders have diagnosable PTSD.
 This makes EMDR as a front-line therapy a logical choice that can greatly help a patient and reduce their risk of relapse.

 Looking for a place to start?

 Reach out to a treatment provider for free today.

 - OR -

 More and more, people aren’t becoming exposed to addictive substances as a result of deliberately seeking them due to some kind of traumatic experience.
 Rather, they are becoming addicted due to a physical injury that requires them to take an Opioid.
 While EMDR may not be helpful in treating them in this case, they can still benefit from it if they are dealing with something called an addiction memory.